 The Company has never declared or paid dividends on its common stock or its preferred stock.
 There are no restrictions, other than state law that may be applicable; those limit the ability to pay out all earnings as dividends.
-The Board of Directors does not anticipate paying any dividends in the foreseeable future; it intends to retain the earnings which could be distributed, if any, for the operations, expansion and development of its business.
+However, during the second quarter of Fiscal 2003, an extraordinary cash dividend of \$2,549,010 (\$1.33 per common share) was paid to the shareholders of record on August 23, 2002.
+The Company also distributed 600,000 common shares of Kyto Pharmaceutical Inc (0.3131 Kyto share per common share), which it had acquired in settlement of a debt, to share holders of record as of August 23, 2002.
+The Board of Directors does not anticipate paying any dividends in the foreseeable future; it intends to retain the earnings, which could be distributed, if any, for the operations, expansion and development of its business.